exakat/exakat-docs/Reference/Rules/Classes/DynamicSelfCalls.rst

   A class that calls itself dynamically.
 This may be property or methods.

 Calling itself dynamically happens when a class is configured to call various properties (container) or methods.
+This rule is mostly useful internally, to side some special situations.

 .. code-block:: php